 NBUK statement on SMC decision to fund Dinutuximab beta for children

-Neuroblastoma UK has welcomed today’s announcement by the National Institute for Health and Care Excellence (NICE) that it has approved Dinutuximab beta for funding in the NHS.
+Neuroblastoma UK has welcomed today’s announcement by the Scottish Medicines Consortium (SMC) that it has approved Dinutuximab beta for funding in the NHS in Scotland.

 Dinutuximab beta is used to treat high-risk neuroblastoma, a rare and life-threatening disease affecting around 50 children in the UK each year and a clinical research trial showed Dinutuximab beta was effective in increasing survival for these patients.